pellcorp/guppyscreen/DEVELOPMENT.md

 ### Environment Variables
 `CROSS_COMPILE` - The prefix to the toolchain architecture, e.g. `mips-linux-gnu-` `SIMULATION` - Define it to build with SDL for running on your local machine.
-`ZBOLT` - Define it to use the Z-Bolt icon set.
-By default the build uses the Material Design Icons.
-`GUPPYSCREEN_VERSION` - Version string displayed in the System Panel in the UI.

 ### Build Environment